iotdomain/iotdomain-standard/iotconnect-standard.md

 Security is a major concern with IoT devices.
 Problems exist in several areas:

   1. It is difficult to design devices for secure access from the internet.
-The existance of large botnets from hacked computers and devices show how severe this problem is.
+The existance of large botnets consisting of hacked cameras and other devices show how severe this problem is.
 Good security is hard and each vendor has to reinvent this wheel.
 This is not likely to change any time soon.

+  The solution chosen in this standard is to simply assume that the IoT device itself is insecure.
+All communication with the device is going through a secure publisher that follows this standard.

   2. Commercial devices that connect to a service provider share personal information without the user understanding what this information is, and without having control on how it is used.
 While regulations like Europe's [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) attempt to address this ... somewhat, reports of data misuse and breaches remain all too frequent.

-  3. There is no easy and secure way to self-serve information over the internet.
+  3. There is no easy secure way to serve information over the internet.
 It either requires opening a port in the firewall or use a 3rd party service provider, which leads to the previous two problems.

-This standard defines the security aspects build into the specification.
+  The solution chosen in this standard is to share information using a secure message bus.

+  4. Information can be tampered with and its source cannot be verified.
+The amount of fake news and information shows this is problem is pervasive.

+  This standard uses JWS message signing and identity verification to ensure the information is not tampered with and the information source can be veried.

 # Terminology